ivan-alexandur/Fuzzing-GTE/README.md

 **❗ Important notes for wardens**
 1. A coded, runnable PoC is required for all High/Medium submissions to this audit.
-  - This repo includes a basic template to run the test suite.
+  - This repo will include a basic template to run the test suite **within the next 24-48 hours**.
   - PoCs must use the test suite provided in this repo.
   - Your submission will be marked as Insufficient if the POC is not runnable and working with the provided test suite.
   - Exception: PoC is optional (though recommended) for wardens with signal ≥ 0.68.